groupby/gb-tracker-client/README.md

 // Should be called on login/logout or any time the visitorId/sessionId change gbTracker.setVisitor('visitorId', 'sessionId');

-// There are five event API's.
+// There are four event API's.

 // AddToBasket events
 gbTracker.sendAddToCartEvent({